 GeneCards Summary for DMD Gene

 DMD (Dystrophin) is a Protein Coding gene.
-Diseases associated with DMD include cardiomyopathy, dilated, 3b and duchenne muscular dystrophy.
+Diseases associated with DMD include duchenne muscular dystrophy and becker muscular dystrophy.
 Among its related pathways are Degradation of the extracellular matrix and Non-integrin membrane-ECM interactions.
 GO annotations related to this gene include calcium ion binding and structural constituent of cytoskeleton.
 An important paralog of this gene is DRP2.

 UniProtKB/Swiss-Prot for DMD Gene

 Anchors the extracellular matrix to the cytoskeleton via F-actin.
 Ligand for dystroglycan.
 Component of the dystrophin-associated glycoprotein complex which accumulates at the neuromuscular junction (NMJ) and at a variety of synapses in the peripheral and central nervous systems and has a structural function in stabilizing the sarcolemma.
 Also implicated in signaling events and synaptic transmission.